cloud-custodian/cloud-custodian/docs/source/usecases/securitygroupsdetectremediate.rst

 The following example policy will automatically create a CloudWatch Event Rule triggered Lambda function in your account and region which will be triggered anytime a user creates or modifies a security group.
-This provides auto-remediation and near real-time action (typically within a minute) of the security group change.
+This provides near real-time auto-remediation action (typically within a minute) of the security group change.
 By notifying the customer who tried to perform the action it helps drive user behaviour and lets them know why the security group keeps reverting their 0.0.0.0/0 rule additions on them!